About the course

 Selecting the correct research project is a hugely important first step, so it is recommended that you contact potential supervisors directly to discuss possibilities before you apply online.

 On starting as a probationary research student, besides regular monitoring undertaken by your supervisor and department the University also checks your progress at your transfer to MSc status.

-According to the department's last survey, 100% of DPhil students have either gone on to continue their education or are in employment.
+According to the department's last survey, 100% of MSc by Research students have either gone on to continue their education or are in employment.
 Departmental academics follow their alumni with interest.

 Changes to the course

 The University will seek to deliver this course in accordance with the description set out in this course page.
 However, there may be situations in which it is desirable or necessary for the University to make changes in course provision, either before or after registration.
 For further information, please see our page on changes to courses.